rufig/spf/docs/intro.en.md

-Additional words are defined, some of them dummies, etc. Also, a tricky behaviour of the FILE words is corrected - `OPEN-FILE`, `CREATE-FILE` and other such words implicitly treat the input string as zero-ended (ignoring the length parameter), though according to the standard it is a string buffer with the counter on the stack.
+Additional words are defined, some of them dummies, etc. Also, a tricky behaviour of the FILE words is corrected - `OPEN-FILE`, `CREATE-FILE` and other such words implicitly treat the input string as zero-ended (ignoring the length parameter), though according to the standard it is an address/counter pair.

 ----
 <a id="include"/>
 ###[How to run and include forth code?][start]

-Running the file from the command line is fairly simple, just write path as a parameter for SPF,
+* Running the file from the command line is fairly simple, just start SPF with the file path as a command line parameter,

 		spf.exe ~john/prog/myprog.f

 	Note, that include path can be either absolute or relative to the [devel](#devel) directory.

-In SPF console (interpretation mode) just type in the name of the file:
+* In SPF console (interpretation mode) just type in the name of the file:

 		~john/prog/myprog.f
-For the compatibility reasons, it is better to include it in a standard way:
+* For compatibility reasons, it is better to include it in a standard way:

 		S" ~vasya/prog/myprog.f" INCLUDED

-But the recommended approach is to use `REQUIRE` word.
+* But the recommended approach is to use `REQUIRE` word.

 ----